When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Empirical Study

-Our results show that personalized models can improve performance at a population level yet reduce performance for specific groups.
-These fair use violations arise across datasets, personalization techniques, and model classes.
-Consider the standard configuration used to develop clinical prediction models~\citep{steyerberg2019clinical} -- i.e., a logistic regression model with a one-hot encoding of group attributes (\LR{}+\onehot{}).
-We find that at least one group experiences a statistically significant fair use violation in terms of error on 4/6 datasets (5/6 for AUC and ECE).
+Our results show that we train models that improve population level performance across prediction tasks in terms of training loss (guaranteed), training performance (expected), and test performance (expected).
+Yet personalized models that improve performance at a population level can also reduce performance for specific groups.
+These violations arise across datasets, personalization techniques, and model classes.

+We consider the standard configuration used to develop clinical prediction models -- i.e., a logistic regression model with a one-hot encoding of group attributes (\LR{}+\onehot{}).
+In this case, we find that at least one group experiences a statistically significant fair use violation in terms of error on 4/6 datasets (5/6 for AUC and ECE).
+On \textds{saps}, for example, \LR{} + \onehot{} exhibits a statistically significant gain from personalization for patients over 30 who are HIV negative.
+Conversely, in \textds{cardio\_eicu} when training \LR{}+\intonehot{} we detect a fair use violation for old females (see e.g., 4/2 Rat.
+Gains/Viols. respectively for test error in \cref{Table::Results}).